microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 kubectl get hpa store-front
 ```

-You may notice that the HPA autoscaler has already added an additional replica (instance) of the **store-front** deployment to meet the HPA configuration.
+You may notice that the HPA autoscaler has already added a replica (instance) of the **store-front** deployment to meet the HPA configuration.

 We will now deploy an application to simulate additional client load to the **store-front** deployment.
 Run the following command to deploy a Pod that will generate additional load to the **store-front** deployment.